tztsai/MineCollect/.pm/0-planning/arch.md

     end
 ```
 *   **Clients (Desktop/CLI):** Communicate via tRPC for end-to-end type-safe data fetching and mutations.
 *   **TypeScript Backend:** The system's core.
 It handles all standard CRUD operations, authentication, job queuing, and direct interaction with the database.
 It is the single source of truth for data.
-*   **Python AI Services:** These are small, stateless FastAPI services, each with a single responsibility.
-They are called by the TypeScript backend when heavy-duty AI processing is required.
+Managed using a monorepo with Turbo and pnpm workspaces.

 ---